 - DoDI Instruction 5200.48 Controlled Unclassified Information (CUI).
 This Instruction establishes policy, assigns responsibilities, and prescribes procedures for CUI throughout the DOD and establishes the official DOD CUI Registry. - 2.
 32 CFR Part 2002 "Controlled Unclassified Information."
-Part 2002 establishes the CUI Program throughout the Federal Government and describes the roles, responsibilities, and key elements of the program. - E.O.
-13556 Vol 75, No 216 "Controlled Unclassified Information."
+Part 2002 establishes the CUI Program throughout the Federal Government and describes the roles, responsibilities, and key elements of the program. - 3.
+E.O.
+13556 Vol 75, No 216.
+"Controlled Unclassified Information."
 The Order establishes a uniform program for managing information that requires safeguarding or dissemination controls across the Federal Government. - 4.
-NIST Special Publication 800-171

-"Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations."
-This publication identifies the baseline CUI system security requirements for Industry established by DFARS 252.204-7012.
+NIST Special Publication 800-171 Rev. 2 "Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations."
+This publication identifies the baseline CUI system security requirements for Industry established by Part 2002 of Title 32, CFR.